aneetabanjara/Object-Classification-using-light-weight-CNN/README.md

    print(f"Test accuracy: {test_acc}")
    ```

-4. **Prediction**: The frontend allows users to upload an image and receive predictions from the trained model.
+4. **Prediction**: The frontend allows users to upload an image, and the backend model will predict its class.

 ## Results
 The model achieves an accuracy of **X%** on the CIFAR-10 test set.